 When IR35 first came into force in 2000, each contractor was responsible for assessing their own IR35 status and it was the individual’s limited company or agency who was responsible for accounting for any tax and National Insurance due where IR35 was applicable.
 The rules then changed in 2017 so that in the public sector, the responsibility for ensuring IR35 is correctly implemented shifted from the contractor to the public sector body engaging them.
 Responsibility remained with the contractor in the private sector.

-In April 2020, there will be an IR35 private sector update that will align public and private sector IR35 rules.
-Like in the public sector, the responsibility for setting IR35 status and paying relevant tax will be passed from contractors to the private sector businesses engaging them.
+When the IR35 changes take place in April 2021, the responsibility for setting IR35 status and paying relevant tax will be passed from contractors to the private sector businesses engaging them – like in the public sector.
 This also means that the ‘engaging’ businesses will be held liable should HMRC decide status has been incorrectly assessed.

 The IR35 changes in private sector exclude “small” businesses, however, meaning that contractors working for them will continue setting their own IR35 status.